 While much of the discussion above has focused on classroom-based and laboratory-based inquiry, learning science in today's classroom does not have to be restricted to text-based curricular resources utilized solely under teacher guidance in the classroom.
-Owston (1997) contended that the World Wide Web is likely to bring new learning resources and opportunities into the classroom, providing teachers and students access to more resources, and promoting improved learning.
-In fact, many such Webbased curricular resources for use in K-12 science classrooms have been described in the literature (see for example, Alloway et al., 1996; Beaujardiere et al., 1997; Berenfeld, 1994; Bodzin & Park, 1999; Cohen, 1997; Coulter & Walters, 1997; Feldman et al., 2000; Friedman, Baron, & Addison, 1996; Gordin, Gomez, Pea, & Fishman, 1996; Songer, 1996, 1998; Wallace & Kupperman, 1997).
+Owston (1997) contended that the World Wide Web is likely to bring new learning resources and opportunities into the classroom, providing teachers and students access to more resources for use in K-12 science classrooms have been described in the literature (see for example, Alloway et al., 1996; Beaujardiere et al., 1997; Berenfeld, 1994; Bodzin & Park, 1999; Cohen, 1997; Coulter & Walters, 1997; Feldman et al., 2000; Friedman, Baron, & Addison, 1996; Gordin, Gomez, Pea, & Fishman, 1996; Songer, 1996, 1998; Wallace & Kupperman, 1997).